 The Department of Online and Digital Education at El Camino College is committed to support and provide online, hybrid, and face-to-face instructors with online tools and resources for a positive and successful teaching experience.
 The materials in this site will help you in planning, designing, and delivering your course.

-The Online and Digital Education department serves faculty and students for all class type: online, hybrid, and face-to-face.
+The Online and Digital Education department serves faculty and students for all class types: Online, Live Online, Hybrid, HyFlex, and On Campus.
 They administer ECC's Learning Management System, Canvas.
-They support faculty needs for technology that interacts with Canvas and that can be used to supplement instruction.
+They support faculty needs for technology that connects with Canvas and that can be used to supplement instruction.
 The guiding documents for the department are:

 This department was previously named Distance Education.
 The name was official changed on the Board of Trustees agenda of August 17, 2020.

 The El Camino College Online and Digital Education (ODE) Advisory Committee, formerly the Distance Education Advisory Committee (DEAC), has primary responsibilities for developing policies and procedures for distance education courses that comply with local and state guidelines, Title V, and regulations.
 ODE Advisory Committee works closely with the Academic Senate and the college and division curriculum committees to ensure commitment to quality assurance and continuous improvement of the program.

 The committee includes faculty from all academic divisions, along with the Director of Library and Learning Resources, the Distance Education Faculty Coordinator and staff from the Department of Online and Digital Education, representative from the College Curriculum Committee, an Academic Senate representative, and representatives from Academic Divisions, Special Resources Center, and Counseling.
 The committee meets every third Thursday of the month.